 All online prescription requests have to be requested through Patient Access or downloading the NHS app

 You can register with the Patient Access system, if you have not done so, by clicking the button below.

 Once you have registered for Patient Access, you will need to provide the surgery with proof of your name, address and photo identification.
 You can send this through e-consult.

-- You will be able to order your prescriptions and have them sent straight to your chemist for collection.
+- You are able to order your prescriptions and have them sent straight to your chemist for collection.

-- You will be able to book appointments with your own Doctor
+- You are able to book appointments with your own Doctor

-- You will be able to view a summary of your Medicals records that you can print off when required.
+- You are able to view a summary of your Medicals records that you can print off when required.

 - You can update your personal details

 We are using Patient Access so we can comply with NHS guidelines to offer all our patients access to online appointments, prescriptions and medical records viewing.

 To register you need to complete a simple form (copy below) & provide ID – if you have not pre-registered, your login details will then be emailed to the email address you provide.